qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

   Braithwaite as a workshop technique.
 With TDD As If You Meant It you let your code grow in the test and only extract a function or class when the code asks for it by showing duplication.
-This technique turns out to be useful for discovering 'things' in production code as well.
+This technique turns out to be useful for discovering 'things' in legacy code as well.
+Our tests can be a haven of tiny green fields in a see of brown.
 - **Documentation** helps too, e.g [Readme Driven Development](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html)
   or a high level description of what goes where on a wiki.
 It helps if we have